Apollo: Tityus

 Tityus was another giant who tried to rape Leto, either on his own accord when she was on her way to Delphi or at the order of Hera.
 Leto called upon on her children who instantly slew the giant.
 Apollo, still a young boy, shot him with his arrows.
 In some accounts, Artemis also joined him in protecting their mother by attacking Tityos with her arrows.
-For this act, he was banished to Tartarus and there he was pegged to the rock floor and stretched on an area of 9 acre, while a pair of vultures feasted daily on his liver or his heart.

-Another account recorded by Strabo says that Tityus was not a giant but a lawless man whom Apollo killed at the request of the residents.